leonreiss/Smart-Service-Project/README.md

 - In addition to the model development, ethical, social and business implications were also considered to ensure a sustainable and customer-oriented implementation

 Coding Files:
-- The Project consists of 3 files,namely:
-    1. Volta_Descriptives_Analysis.Rmd
-    2. Volta Data Cleaning.Rmd
-    3. Volta_Model_testing_Final.Rmd

-Please note that company data can not be published here.
+- The Project consisted of multiple files including descriptive statistics, data cleaning and final model testing.
+To ensure data privacy, only the file "Volta_Model_testing_Final.Rmd" (R-Markup) with the development of the machine learning models are published here.
 Furthermore, results and insights, including the final report, are not permitted to be shared here.